-For patients in Baton Rouge, LA considering breast implants, board-certified plastic surgeon Dr. Erick Sanchez and the expert team at Sanchez Plastic Surgery are here to help you navigate through the sometimes overwhelming sea of literature and options when it comes to breast augmentation.
+For patients in Baton Rouge, LA considering breast implants, board-certified plastic surgeon Dr. Erick Sanchez and the expert team at our Baton Rouge plastic surgery office are here to help you navigate through the sometimes overwhelming sea of literature and options when it comes to breast augmentation.
 Perhaps the first and most commonly asked question by patients contemplating having breast implants placed is, “What is the difference between saline and silicone implants?”
 Though both options have their respective advantages and ideal uses, it is important that patients, with the assistance of their experienced plastic surgeon, thoroughly consider which option will best help them achieve their ultimate goals.

 Whether you are looking to enhance your natural breasts, restore lost volume after breastfeeding or aging, or replace breasts lost due to disease or trauma, breast augmentation can be incredibly useful.
-While the first step in determining whether silicone or saline implants are best for you is to be evaluated by a qualified provider like board-certified plastic surgeon Dr. Erick Sanchez, it is also valuable to do some initial research on your available options.
+While the first step in determining whether silicone or saline implants are best for you is to be evaluated by a qualified provider like board-certified plastic surgeon Dr. Erick Sanchez MD, Plastic Surgery performs breast augmentation, it is also valuable to do some initial research on your available options.
 To help you prepare for your initial consultation at Sanchez Plastic Surgery in Baton Rouge, LA, let’s explore some of the main features of each type of implant:

 Silicone Breast Implants